aws/aws-graviton-getting-started/optimizing.md

 ### Lock/Synchronization intensive workload
 Graviton2 processors and later support the Arm Large Scale Extensions (LSE).
-LSE based locking and synchronization is an order of magnitude faster for highly contended locks with high core counts (e.g. up to 192 cores on Graviton4).
+LSE based locking and synchronization is an order of magnitude faster for highly contended locks with high core counts (e.g. up to 192 cores on Graviton4 and Graviton5).
 For workloads that have highly contended locks, compiling with `-march=armv8.2-a` will enable LSE based atomics and can substantially increase performance.
 However, this will prevent the code from running on an Arm v8.0 system such as AWS Graviton-based EC2 A1 instances.
 With GCC 10 and newer an option `-moutline-atomics` will not inline atomics and